saidmtanzania/saidmtanzania/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: The first computer virus was created by a 15-year-old in 1982
 - 📫 How to reach me: saidmtanzania@gmail.com
+- ⚡ Do you know: The first computer virus was created by a 15-year-old in 1982

 ### Connect with me: